FASHION

 Kangarui and Have a Good Trip

 Kangarui is all about colour, animals and nature.
 Each piece is custom-designed using watercolour, photography and collage, carefully printed on to accessories and home decors.
-Inspired by the beauty of Kenya, they wish to spread positive vibes around the world through Rui's unique art.
+Inspired by the beauty of Kenya, They wish to spread positive vibes around the world through Rui's unique art.
 Kangarui has partnered with Mt.
 Kenya Wildlife Conservancy to support their efforts in protecting the critically endangered Mountain Bongos.
 By raising awareness and donating a portion of their proceeds, they are committed to reversing their decline.

 --------------